Affinity Water

+History

 Affinity Water was established through the purchase of Veolia Water's UK water supply operations by Rift Acquisitions, an entity established by Morgan Stanley and M&G Investments, for £1.2 billion on 28 June 2012.
 The three separate Veolia Water-branded businesses: Veolia Water Central, Veolia Water Southeast and Veolia Water East were brought together as one company, under the Affinity Water brand on 1 October 2012.

-Veolia Environnement retained a 10% stake in Affinity Water for five years from incorporation, using the proceeds of the disposal to reduce its debt, as part of a €5bn debt-reduction programme announced in December 2011.
+Veolia Environment retained a 10% stake in Affinity Water for five years from incorporation, using the proceeds of the disposal to reduce its debt, as part of a €5bn debt-reduction programme announced in December 2011.

-In May 2017, a consortium of Allianz, HICL and DIF purchased Morgan Stanley and M&G's 90% holding, followed by Veolia's 10% holding.
+In May 2017, a consortium of Allianz, HICL Infrastructure and DIF purchased Morgan Stanley and M&G's 90% holding, followed by Veolia's 10% holding.

 Supply area

-Affinity supplies three geographically distinct regions of England.
+Affinity Water supplies three geographically distinct regions of England.
 The Central region serves parts of Bedfordshire, Buckinghamshire, Essex, Greater London, Hertfordshire and Surrey.
 The East region serves part of Essex.
 The Southeast region serves part of Kent.
+They operate 16,989 km of water mains.

+Campaigns

+In 2019, Affinity Water launched their #WhyNotWater campaign.
+This aimed to solve the upcoming shortfall between supply and demand.
+The program intended to achieve this by pushing for mandatory water efficiency labels on appliances, giving tenants rights to demand water efficient appliances and enforcing domestic water efficiency through the use of mandatory certifications.

+In April 2021, Affinity Water launched their Save our Streams program.
+It aimed to reduce customer demand by offering free water saving devices, such as a low flow shower head or tap aerators.
+They aimed to encourage consumer behaviour through educational visits to school as well as being present on the high street to remind customers that the water is being taken from the environment.
+They used radio and TV adverts to convey the message.
+They had a target of 120,000 sign ups by the end of the 2022 financial year, reaching 191,000 in the end.
+The campaign saved over 21 million litres of water a day in 2022.
+In 2022, Ben Fogle joined the campaign, helping advertise the program.